pj290803/Dice-Flutter/README.md

 # Dice-Flutter
-This  is a follow woth flutter project
+This  is a follow with flutter project